-

 - Transactions below 30 Euros.

-- Low-Risk transactions as identified by the Payment Provider (Stripe, etc).
+- Low-risk transactions as identified by the Payment Provider (Stripe, etc).

 - Monthly recurring subscriptions that are for the same amount each month.